Fonemine/documentation/zendesk_cpq_admin.md

 ### 6.1.
 Document Templates

-The following document template is used to generate a proposal for a customer that is based on their use of a CRM such as Zendesk Sell.
+The following document template is used to generate a proposal for a customer that is based on their use of a CRM such as Hubspot, SugarCRM and Zendesk Sell.
 This document template has the following sections

 Each MobileForce document template has a (required) **Name** field.
 In addition, document templates typically have the following fields: